developit/rollup-plugin-preserve-shebang/README.md

 ## Usage

-Add the `shebang` function to the `plugins` array inside your to rollup configuration:
+Add the `shebang` function to the `plugins` array inside your rollup configuration:

 ```js
 import shebang from 'rollup-plugin-preserve-shebang';